agdolla/WeMeet/README.md

 * Writing some tests
 * Update to latest mongodb driver for nodejs
 * All code should be reviewed and revised
+* Notification is not working properly when there is new notification